toadstorm/MOPS/README.md

 The main types of nodes in MOPs are the Generators, Modifiers, and Falloff nodes.
 Generators like the MOPs Instancer create copies of objects.
 Modifiers transform or otherwise change the objects.
 Falloffs weight the effects of Modifiers.

 The simplest network to start with is the MOPs Instancer.
-Create a Instancer and an empty File SOP, then connect the File SOP to the Instancer input.
+Create a Instancer and an empty File SOP, then add the File SOP as an Instance Object under the MOPS Instancer > Instances tab.
 The Instancer will create several copies of the File object.
 If you want to copy onto another mesh, you can change the Distribution Type to Mesh and select an Input Mesh to copy to.
-If you connect multiple objects to the Instancer, by default they will be randomly selected for each instance.
+If you add multiple Instance objects to the Instancer, by default they will be randomly selected for each instance.
 You can use the MOPs Index From Attribute node to determine exactly which objects will be instanced where.

 Append a MOPs Transform Modifier to the MOPs Instancer.
 Try playing with the rotation and translation settings.
 Next, connect a MOPs Shape Falloff in between the MOPs Instancer and the Transform Modifier.
 The Falloff node by default will change how much the Transform Modifier affects the objects upstream.
 If you want to reposition the center of the falloff effect, connect a MOPs Transform Falloff node to the second input of the Shape Falloff.
 All MOPs Modifiers by default will respect the Falloff value assigned to incoming points.

+For more detailed examples, see the "examples" folder for HIP files.

 ### Developers:
 This section is in progress.